-Fifth, enforcement agencies should adopt clear and consistent policies for the expeditious destruction of seized infringing goods.
+Fourth, enforcement agencies should adopt clear and consistent policies for the expeditious destruction of seized infringing goods.
 The copyright industries have successfully applied the "Ley Federal de Extinción de Dominio" (Federal Law for Property Forfeiture) in piracy cases; but materials seized in the PGR enforcement raids continue to find their way back into the black market.
-Some rights holders continue to report problems, although there were several instances where rights holders were notified, and did cooperate in the destruction of confiscated goods - including in December 2013 when over 6.4 million illegal products were destroyed at once, the largest such effort in this administration.
+Some rights holders continue to report problems, although there were a few instances in 2014 where rights holders were notified, and did cooperate in the destruction of confiscated goods.
 Article 75 of the Federal Law for the Administration and Alienation of Public Sector Goods requires a final court order to destroy goods, unless they are abandoned, and prosecutors need to wait 90 days to declare goods "abandoned" in order to destroy them.
 IIPA recommends both clarity in the law, and more cooperation with rights holders to ensure that illegal materials are not returned into the stream of commerce.

-Sixth, the Federal Bureau of Consumer Interests (PROFECO) should use its ex officio powers for consumer protection to stop street market piracy.
+Fifth, the Federal Bureau of Consumer Interests (PROFECO) should use its ex officio powers for consumer protection to stop street market piracy.
 Unfortunately, PROFECO lacks the human and financial resources to properly conduct raids, and needs police assistance to protect its personnel during raids.
-There have been ongoing training programs with different agencies undertaken by industry (BSA, in particular), but PROFECO still needs to be properly resourced to undertake action against street markets.
-Multiple changes in the leadership in PROFECO has complicated efforts to develop sustained and effective enforcement improvements.
+There have been ongoing training programs with different agencies undertaken by industry, but PROFECO still needs to be properly resourced to undertake action against street markets.
+Multiple changes in the leadership in PROFECO have complicated efforts to develop sustained and effective enforcement improvements.